Sushant709/Advance-java/README.md

 🔹 1.
 Introduction
 Open source software forms the backbone of modern computing.
 From operating systems to development tools, most technologies rely on collaboratively built and freely shared code.
 This project explores Git, a distributed version control system, not only as a tool but as a representation of open-source philosophy.

-🟢 Part A — Origin and Philosophy
+🟢 Part A — Origin and Philosoph
 A1.
 Problem Git Solved
 Before Git, developers used centralized version control systems like SVN.
 These systems had major issues:
 Slow performance